 Welcome to the Cedar Mountain Herb School!
-Based in Washington State’s beautiful Skagit Valley (Mount Vernon) an hour and a half north of Seattle, CMHS has been serving herbal students for 26 years.
+Based in Washington State’s beautiful Skagit Valley (Mount Vernon) an hour and a half north of Seattle, CMHS has been serving herbal students for almost 30 years.
 This makes it one of the longest-running herbal schools in the Pacific Northwest.

 Cedar Mountain Herb School inspires and guides students to better health through medicinal plants and health education on many levels – including diet and stress management.
 CMHS’s hands-on, integrated botanical programs center on wild medicinal plants and their applications.
 We also mentor advanced students who have completed at least a full year apprenticeship at CMHS and are building their own herb businesses.